withing9c/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and maintain your focus.
 Additionally, always keep learning and staying up-to-date with the latest programming trends and technologies.
 You can do this by reading blogs, attending conferences, or joining online communities.

+# 2024-02-07
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first and optimize only when necessary, based on measured performance data.
+Remember to keep it simple and strive for readability, as it enhances collaboration, reduces bugs, and promotes long-term efficiency."

+In a broader sense, another key principle is: "Code is read much more often than it's written."
+This highlights the importance of writing code that is easily understandable by others (and yourself in the future), prioritizing clarity and documentation over obscurity or unnecessary complexity.